dullhunk/book/computinged/getting-started.md

 [CAS Tenderfoot](https://www.computingatschool.org.uk/custom_pages/148-tft-available)

 * GCSE Computing.
 Even if you're not teaching GCSE Computer Science, it is useful to be able to understand what GCSE computing is all about as some of your students may be opting to take it in the future.
 See BBC Bite Size, http://www.bbc.co.uk/education/subjects/z34k7ty and Cambridge GCSE Computing https://www.cambridgegcsecomputing.org
+* An overview of the Computer Science curriculum in secondary schools http://www.computingatschool.org.uk/data/uploads/ComputingCurric.pdf
 * [Project Quantum](https://diagnosticquestions.com/Quantum) provides a lots of high-quality http://community.computingatschool.org.uk/resources/4382 also Bebras